 - Start repaying a business loan.

 - Increase cash flow to cover operating costs and pay vendors in a timely fashion.

 - Increase production of inventory as seasonal demand grows.

 - Cover payroll.

-- Cover period of waiting for clients to repay business for products or services.
+- Cover periods of waiting for clients to pay the business for products or services.

 - Expand the business.

 The first big decision you have to make is how to structure your company.
 Let your CPA, accountant or financial advisor help you formulate the structure that’s right for your particular size and shape of business.Options include:

 - An incorporated company

 Once you pick your company’s organizational structure, you’ll need to register your business with the state and federal governments and secure an Employer Identification Number from the Internal Revenue Service.
 An EIN is business identification number — think Social Security number for businesses — that gives you tax advantages and instills credibility.